 By 1981 it was an independent operation called the Cine Latino that was running Spanish language product.
 Thanks to Ken McIntyre for spotting it in this listing that appeared in the L.A.
 Times that year.
 Later Metropolitan Theatres took over the operation and retained the Spanish language format.

 The theatre closed September 7, 1987 and the portion of the building behind the facade was demolished.
 Alan Citron profiled the theatre in a Times article titled "Full House No Winner for Cine Latino."
-Cineplex Odeon became the operator of the 4 plex in the new mixed use building with the theatre's opening in October 1989.
-Since that reincarnation it's been called the Cineplex Odeon Broadway 4, the Loews Cineplex Broadway Cinemas 4 and the AMC Loews Broadway 4.
+Cineplex Odeon became the operator of the 4 plex in the new mixed use building with the theatre's opening October 27, 1989.
+Only the facade of the original building remains.
+The new configuration was two theatres up and two down.

-Back in 2009 it looked like its days were numbered.
+In 2009 it looked like the theatre's days were numbered.
 AMC was in negotiations with the city to build a new complex and the city wanted the Broadway 4 closed as a condition as they were strangely concerned about the town being over-screened.
 The landlord, however, wanted the space to remain a cinema.
+And he got his wish.
+AMC, after several years of talks, decided in 2012 to abandon plans to put a big new complex on the site of a city parking garage.
+Said the numbers just didn't pencil out right.
+So this one remained open.

 More interior views of the original theatre: